Chemicals scandal: playground in Limburg reopened!

 The Federal Environment Ministry has called for a phase-out of glyphosate and is providing information on the corresponding measures, which are also important in connection with the incidents in Limburg.
 The ministry confirms that glyphosate can no longer be used in playgrounds, parks and sports facilities.
 Further information on the topic can be found on the website Federal Environment Ministry.

-Overall, the case in Limburg shows how important the protection of public spaces is and that responsibility for our environment concerns each of us.
-With the help of the public, the city hopes not only to be able to clarify the current incident, but also to establish preventive measures against future damage caused by chemical substances.
+Overall, the case in Limburg shows how important it is to protect public spaces and that responsibility for our environment affects each of us.
+With the public's help, the city hopes to not only clarify the current incident, but also to establish preventive measures against future damage caused by chemical substances.